midibox/mios8/apps/synthesizers/midibox_sid_v2/presets/README.txt

-   o replaced Placeholders A037..A044 by new trigger and modulation matrix examples o Patch A089-A91 (not working "Miami1"..3) replaced by "SEQ Bass 4"..6 o Patch A103 and A104 (not working "WT Pseudo S&H") replaced by "Sample&Hold 1" and 2 o Patch A107 (not working "WT Flip LFO") replaced by "El.Piano?"
+   o replaced Placeholders A037..A044 by new trigger and modulation matrix examples o Patch A089-A91 (not working "Miami1"..3) replaced by "SEQ Bass 4"..6 o Patch A103 and A104 (not working "WT Pseudo S&H") replaced by "Sample&Hold 1" and 2 o Patch A107 (not working "WT Flip LFO") replaced by "Poly Trancegate"

 2007-09-29:
    o Patch A033 and A034 replaced by Drum Kits + Sequences